 - No warranty

-Best 2-Foot Horticultural LED Strip: Monios-L T5 High-Output Integrated Bar Fixture
+Best 2-Foot Horticultural LED Strip: Monios-L T8 High-Output Integrated Bar Fixture

-The Monios-L High Output T5 LED Strips cost quite a bit more than the other lights reviewed here, but you also get a lot more for your money.
+The Monios-L High Output T8 LED Strips cost quite a bit more than the other lights reviewed here, but you also get a lot more for your money.

-You get 6 high-output light strips that use 10w each and are 2 feet long (or 20w and 4 feet long).
-You also get 20 inch connecting cords to connect the lights to each other (5 cords total) and three 5 foot power cords.
+You get 6 high-output light strips that use 24w each and are 2 feet long (or 42w and 4 feet long).
+You also get 48 inch connecting cords to connect the lights to each other (5 cords total) and three 5 foot power cords.

 To install the lights, you get screw-in clips, zip ties and 3M adhesive pads.
 That gives you the option of attaching the lights 3 different ways, meaning you can put them just about anywhere.

-Despite using only 10 watts (or 20 watts for the 4 foot version), these lights beat the output of a high-output T5 fluorescent tube of the same length.
+Despite using only 24 watts (or 42 watts for the 4 foot version), these lights double the output of a high-output T5 fluorescent tube of the same length.
 They also emit less heat and last twice as long (at least).

 These lights make wonderful supplemental lighting and are also well-suited for vegging, cloning or seeding.
-They can flower as well, but they emit a pinkish light that contains mostly red and blue wavelengths.
-A spectrum that includes some green and yellow would give better results for flowering.
+They can flower as well, but they won’t be powerful enough to maximize flowering yields.

 As supplemental lighting, they work well to illuminate your plants from the sides or from below.
 If they are being used as a veg clone light, you’ll probably want to install several in parallel, to give a more powerful light and an even coverage.